jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 knowledge on binary to solve this problem.
 It should be this:
 - `01001000 01001001 00100001`, added spaces so that you can read it easily.

+#### Representing Images with Binary

+How do you represent colors with only 0s and 1s?

 -------------------------------------------------------------------------------

 ### References